mmaitre314/vscode-aci/README.md

 ```

 TODO:
+- README: document deployment using container.azuredeploy.json (include Deploy to Azure link) for faster container creation once the rest of the infra has been deployed
 - `image` param: add MCR deep link in description
 - Add User settings to container
     "chat.tools.terminal.autoApprove": { updates? }, "chat.agent.maxRequests": 100,